 The bars around Piazza Navona and Campo di Fiori have been mentioned in past reports for incidents of drink spiking.
 You should also be cautious when visiting bars associated with transport hubs, such as Roma Termini and Florence's Santa Maria Novella station.

-Never accept opened drinks from strangers or new friends you have just met – insist you join them to the bar if you really want to take up their offer, but never take a drink from someone.
+Never accept open drinks from strangers or new friends you have just met – insist you join them to the bar if you really want to take up their offer, but never take a drink from someone.
 Watch the bartender pour your drink, and never leave an open drink unattended.

-If you start to feel woozy, or unusually drunk for the amount you've had, ask genuine friends for assistance, or if you're alone, get out of the bar as soon as possible and summon the police.
+If you start to feel woozy, or unusually drunk for the amount you've had, ask genuine friends for assistance.
+Or, if you're alone, get out of the bar as soon as possible and call the police.